 War Powers the War Room

-Given America's military superiority...
+Given America's military superiority throughout the world...

-We know Iran has a 0% chance of winning this war.
+We know that Iran has a 0% chance of winning any kind of war with us.

+No matter how many times they break a ceasefire, attack one of our bases or start a new skirmish

 But right now, the market doesn't see it that way.
 Right now, the market is pricing in worst-case scenarios that aren't going to happen.
 It's pricing in $200 oil.
 It's pricing in a global energy collapse.
 It's pricing in chaos that has a shelf life.